 server URL URL of the Emoncms server.
-If using the Emoncms.org server, the default to the Emoncms.org site, but the software is open, so you may maintain your own server (software on GitHub) or you may buy one of the OpenEnergyMonitor.org products that run a version of the software on a raspberry-pi.
+This field defaults to the Emoncms.org server.
+The software is open, so you may maintain your own server (software on GitHub) or you may get one of the OpenEnergyMonitor.org products that run a version of the software on a raspberry-pi.
 When using a local instance of Emoncms, you can use the IP format with optional port number.
-An example might be 192.168.0.112:80/emoncms.
+An example might be http://192.168.0.112:80/emoncms.

-api key A 32 character hexadecimal key to authorize posting to an account.
+If you have setup a HTTPSproxy server, you can use the HTTPS:// method here for secure uploads.
+There is also a api key A 32 character hexadecimal key to authorize posting to an account.
 Once you establish your account, locate the read-write api key and copy/paste into this field.